 After years working as a journalist specialized in culture, technology, and video games, managing the media outlet Vadejuegos (later FS Gamer), he decided to switch to the Dark Side of PR to sustain his bad habit of eating three times a day.
 He manages the Games Industry Forum, a b2b congress for indie developers part of the Fun&Serious Game Festival (Bilbao, Spain).
 Antonio has also a remarkable artistic career, with more than 15 years performing live music and many awards as a writer.
-He was the only Spanish poet invited to WEYA 2012 (international young artists encounter organized as part of the London Olympic Games).
-He always wear a hat, loves dogs, and laughts too loudly.
+He wears trilby hats, loves dogs, and laughs way too loudly.

 Jaume has worked as a journalist both in mainstream media (El Confidencial) and video games outlets (IGN Spain) for the last ten years.
 He loves video games with a passion and has worked hard to make a living out of them, turning from journalist to PR.
 He has published several books about the history of Spanish video games (Ocho Quilates, una historia de la Edad de Oro del software español) or focused on some of the most iconic franchises ever developed in Spain (Promanager.
 PC Fútbol: Droga en el quiosco).
 He holds a Masters Degree in Production and Marketing for Video Games.